Mkay4real/MovieListings/README.md

-# Movies
+# MovieListings

 ## Project Overview
-This app allows users to search movies and view their overview, cast, reviews and trailers.
-The movies can also be filtered to show users top rated, upcoming and popular movies.
+This app displays a list of movies and their overview, cast, reviews and trailers.
+The movie listings can also be filtered to show users top rated, upcoming and popular movies.

 This app uses the API from [themoviedb.org](https://www.themoviedb.org/)